 - Routine comprehensive vision exams as recommended by your optometrist or ophthalmologist

-Much recent research has been done regarding treatment options for wet AMD, and these studies have revealed that Lucentis has been the most effective and beneficial treatment.
-Lucentis has been proven to prevent vision from getting worse and a small percentage of Lucentis patients noted an improvement in their vision.
-However, not everyone is a candidate for Lucentis.
+Much recent research has been done regarding treatment options for wet AMD.
+These studies include anti-Vegf treatments – Eylea, Lucentis and Avastin – which are currently the most effective and beneficial remedies.
+They have been proven to prevent vision from getting worse and a small percentage of patients noted an improvement in their vision.
+However, not everyone is a candidate for these therapies.
 There are other treatments available which include Visudyne therapy, thermal laser treatment, and Avastin injections.
-Your ophthalmologist will provide a treatment plan that best works for your eyes.
+Your ophthalmologist will provide a treatment plan that works best for your eyes.

 There is also the availability of low vision aids which amplify your vision to help you get along with your everyday life.
 These devices include hand magnifiers (with light), stand magnifiers, telescopes (for face and street sign recognition), binoculars, and or CCTV (which allows you to stick your reading material under a screen, which magnifies the reading material for you).
 For more information on low vision options, please ask your optometrist or ophthalmologist.

 Above: Fluorescein angiogram image.
 The image on the top is normal, the image on the bottom shows wet AMD.

 Below: OCT image of dry form of AMD

 Below: OCT image of wet form of AMD